NatanSisoev/Chess-ML-Evaluator/README.md

 - added a parallelized version to the transformer application method
 - added a check before overwriting a saved dataset/model
 - organized datasets and models storage notebooks
+- compared all models in `6_models.ipynb` and chose 3 winners: Ridge, XGBRegressor and KNN
+- trained and pickled a multilayer perceptron regressor with only the piece values at each square: model `MLPR_100k_rd`

 ##### 2025-11-27 - Natan Sisoev